-Credit Rating: Investment decisions are made by reference to the lowest published long-term credit rating from Fitch, Moody's or Standard & Poor's.
+Credit Rating: Investment limits are set by reference to the lowest published long-term credit rating from Fitch, Moody's or Standard & Poor's.
 Where available, the credit rating relevant to the specific investment or class of investment is used, otherwise the counterparty credit rating is used.
+However, investment decisions are never made soley based on credit ratings and all other relevant factors, including external advice, will be taken into account.

 Banks Unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
-These investments are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail.
-Unsecured investment with banks rated BBB or BBB- are restricted to overnight deposits at the Authority's current account bank.
+These investments are subject to the risk of credit loss via a bail-in, should the regulator determine that the bank is failing or likely to fail.

-Banks Secured: Covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
-These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bail-in.
-Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the highest of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
-The combined secured and unsecured investments in any one bank will not exceed the cash limit for secured investments.
+Banks Secured: Covered Bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
+These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency and means that they are exempt from bail-in.
+Where there is no investment specific credit rating but the collateral upon which the investment is secured has a credit rating, the higher of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
+The combined secured and unsecured investments in any one bank, will not exceed the cash limit for secured investments.

-Government: Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
-These investments are not subject to bail-in, and there is an insignificant risk of insolvency.
-Investments with the UK Government may be made in unlimited amounts for up to 50 years.
+Government: Loans, Bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
+These investments are not subject to bail-in and there is an insignificant risk of insolvency.
+Investments with the UK Central Government may be made in unlimited amounts for up to 50 years.

 Corporates: Loans, bonds and commercial paper issued by companies other than banks and registered providers.
-These investments are not subject to bail-in, but are exposed to the risk of the company going insolvent.
-Loans to unrated companies will only be made as part of a diversified pool in order to spread risk widely.
+These investments are not subject to bail-in but are exposed to the risk of the company going insolvent.
+Loans to unrated companies will only be made as part of a diversified pool in order to spread the risk widely.

-Registered Providers: Loans and bonds issued by, guaranteed by or secured on the assets of Registered Providers of Social Housing, formerly known as Housing Associations.
-These bodies are tightly regulated by the Homes and Communities Agency and, as providers of public services; they retain a high likelihood of receiving government support if needed.
+Registered Providers: Loans or bonds issued by, guaranteed by or secured on the assets of the Registered Providers of Social Housing, formerly known as Housing Associations.
+These bodies are tightly regulated by the Homes and Communities Agency and, as providers of public services, they retain the likelihood of receiving Government support if needed.

-Money Market and other Pooled Funds: Shares in diversified investment vehicles consisting of any of the above investment types, plus equity shares and property.
+Pooled Funds: Shares in diversified investment vehicles consisting of any of the above investment types, plus equity shares and property.
 These funds have the advantage of providing wide diversification of investment risks, coupled with the services of a professional fund manager in return for a fee.
-Short term Money

-Market Funds that offer same-day liquidity and very low or no volatility will be used as an alternative to instant access bank accounts, while pooled funds whose value changes with market prices and/or have a notice period will be used for longer investment periods.
+Short-term money market funds that offer same day liquidity and very low or no volatility will be used as an alternative to instant access bank accounts, while pooled funds whose value changes with market prices and/or have a notice period will be used for longer investment periods.

-Bond, equity and property funds offer enhanced returns over the longer term, but are more volatile in the short term.
-These allow the Authority to diversify into asset classes other than cash without the need to own and manage the underlying investments.
-Because these funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the Authority's investment objectives will be monitored regularly.
+Bond, equity and property funds offer enhanced returns over the longer term but are more volatile in the short-term.
+These allow the Authority to diversify into asset classes, other than cash, without the need to own and manage the underlying investments.
+Because these funds have no defined maturity date but are available for withdrawal after a notice period, their performance and continued suitability in meeting the Authority's investment objectives will be monitored regularly.